partcoffee/uni/_case/-print.md

 I had two different paths to go down for this project – showing everything noteworthy over the past three years or a small selection.
 The latter sounded more appealing to me, as I wanted the portfolio to reflect the kind of work I wanted to do in the future, rather than everything I have ever done.

 I had initial plans of a dedicated section to portrait- and product photography, along with a section for work experience, personal projects and client projects – and while I did enjoy the majority of these projects, they weren't really up to the standard I was aiming for.
-I also had to make time for photography as I wanted to avoid overused mock-ups for my personal portfolio.
+I also had to make time for photography as I wanted to avoid mock-ups and stock photography for my personal portfolio.

 <div class="div"></div>